bentomhall/nih-system/homebrewery/world/player-options.md

 ## Rogue
 On Quartus, rogues, like everyone else, have a magical side to their skill set.
 In this case, rogues are all, to one degree or another, attuned to the Border Shadow, that liminal space between planes.
 Unconsciously (for most of them), they wrap themselves in the veil between the Material and Shadow.
 This is how they seemingly "dodge" a *fireball* and come out unscathed&mdash;the energy went into shadow around them.
 Some wield this power more consciously.
 But the Border Shadow isn't only darkness and stealth.
 And rogues are much more than just dancers in shadow.
 Long (but irregular, for the most part) training teaches them skills and knacks others lack.

-There are several Noefran organizations well-suited to a rogue's talents, from the the rump of the Benevolent Association, the organized crime ring that ruled Asai'ka from the shadows until the Red Plague, to the Hollow Knives, assassins and secret law-keepers in service to the Hollow King.
+There are several Noefran organizations well-suited to a rogue's talents, from rump of the Benevolent Association, the organized crime ring that ruled Asai'ka from the shadows until the Red Plague, to the Hollow Knives, assassins and secret law-keepers in service to the Hollow King.
 The Dimwit Syndicate, headquartered in Tarad'am, is another significant criminal organization.
 Other rogues wear a white hat, acting as investigators, spies, and agents (governmental or private) throughout the scattered nations.

 ### Variant Features
 The following feature is available to all rogues, with their GM's permission.